 Information ratio is a measure of the active returns attained by the fund when deviating from its benchmark.
 It is the ratio between the active returns and the tracking error.
-A negative information ratio means that the fund has underperformed its benchmark.
+A negative information ratio means that the fund has underperformed its benchmark fund and its weight in the index